tomxiong/docker-baseimage/README.md

  * Environment variables on Unix are inherited on a per-process basis.
 This means that it is generally not possible for a child process to change the environment variables of other processes.
  * Because of the aforementioned point, there is no good central place for defining environment variables for all applications and services.
 Debian has the `/etc/environment` file but it only works in some situations.
  * Some services change environment variables for child processes.
 Nginx is one such example: it removes all environment variables unless you explicitly instruct it to retain them through the `env` configuration option.
-If you host any applications on Nginx (e.g. using the [passenger-docker](https://github.com/phusion/passenger-docker) image, or using Phusion Passenger in your own image) then they will not see the environment variables that were originally passed by Docker.
+If you host any applications on Nginx

 `my_init` provides a solution for all these caveats.